section-engineering-education/engineering-education/content/articles/how-to-perform-containerized-static-application-security-testing(sast)-using-mobsf-within-a-docker-container/index.md

 ### Step by Step process of SAST
 SAST performs applications’ scanning automatically in the following steps:

-#### Step 1: Choosing of the tool
+#### Step 1: Choosing the tool
 Choose a static analysis tool that can review the code for the application according to the programming languages and understand the application's underlying framework.

-For this sample test, we will use Mobile Security Framework(MobSF), an open-source, automated mobile penetration testing tool, for security testing.
+For this sample test, we will use Mobile Security Framework (MobSF), an open-source, automated mobile penetration testing tool, for security testing.

 For this tutorial, we will leverage the advantage of container technology and use docker to hold the framework and perform the analysis from a docker container running in a Linux environment.